 For questions regarding enrolment and tuition fees you can contact the Student Desk.
 You will find the answers to the most frequently asked questions at the bottom of this page.
-Here you will also find useful links and documents.
+Here you will also find useful links and documents as well as our contact details.

 Services from our Student Desk